sophiagavrila/MultiThreadingDemo/README.md

             - Thread B only wakes up when Thread A is ready to provide the input to it.
             - **This is accomplished with the** `Thread.join()` **method**.

+            > `.join()` tells the calling program to wait for the thread object upon which the method was called to finish its task.

+- MultiThreaded Calculation Challenge + Solution: `com.Example.D.MultiThreadedCalculationChallenge.java`